Famous Food of Rajasthan

 11 Famous Food of Rajasthan

 If you want to absorb the culture, history, and essence of a country, you must experiment with the local food.
-Every country has its own cuisine, but Indian food is in a class by itself.
+Every country has its cuisine, but Indian food is in a class by itself.
 It is incredibly diverse, changing every few kilometers to reflect local culture, weather, and produce.
 One region of India that stands out for its traditional, authentic & mouth-watering cuisine is the royal state of Rajasthan.

 Rajasthani food has also been influenced by the rich heritage and climatic conditions of the region.
 The major chunk of the state is a desert and the dearth of water and fresh produce has majorly impacted the local cuisine.
 Most of the dishes have evolved keeping in mind these limitations.
 Lentils, flour, corn, ghee, coarse grains (bajra & millet), milk, oil, dry fruits, and spices are used extensively.
 Surprisingly, none of these constraints have had any effect on the flavor, aroma, or taste of the food in Rajasthan.

 You’ll come across a variety of innovative and intriguing delicacies that will leave you drooling for more.
 From savory snacks, tangy condiments, & spicy curries, to crispy bread & succulent sweets – you are never going to run out of things to try in Rajasthan.
-It’s not a good idea to taste everything in a brief span of time because Rajasthani cuisine is rich and heavy, and the hot climate makes digestion difficult.
+It’s not a good idea to taste everything in a short time because Rajasthani cuisine is rich and heavy, and the hot climate makes digestion difficult.
 I’ve compiled a list of 11 Rajasthani delicacies that you must taste.
 Choose your favorites and prepare for a gourmet extravaganza you’ll remember for years.

 Dal Bati Churma. whatstasty.com